HackerYou/HYFallBootcamp2014/Wordpress/Week 8/Day 3/custom_taxonomies.md

 # Week 8 Day 3 Custom Taxonomies

 You are already familiar with the built-in Wordpress taxonomies like category and tags.
 Taxonomies are used to classify posts and pages.
-When building our own "custom" post types we can add "custom" taxonomies since category and tags might not be exactly what we want.
+When building our own "custom" post types we can add "custom" taxonomies since category and tags might not be appropriate for our needs.

 For example let's say we create a custom taxonomy called "books".
 To build a library that is easy to navigate we can add several custom taxonomies.
-We can add binding (paperback, hardcover, ebook), language(English, French, etc.), Department (Arts, Business, Education, Health & Fitness, etc.).
+We can add binding (paperback, hardcover, ebook), language (English, French, etc.), Department (Arts, Business, Education, Health & Fitness, etc.).

 ## Learn more about custom taxonomies
 http://codex.wordpress.org/Taxonomies